Upgrading a Corda OS Node to Corda Enterprise

 Upgrade from an older Corda (open source) release to Corda Enterpise

-Please ensure you follow the instructions in Upgrade Notes to upgrade your database to the latest minor release of Corda (3.3 as time of writing), and then proceed with the upgrade following the instructions in above.
+Please ensure you follow the instructions in the Corda 3.3 Upgrade Notes to upgrade your database to the latest minor release of Corda (3.3 as time of writing), and then proceed with the upgrade following the instructions in above.

 Reusing an existing database

-To reuse an existing database, follow the same database instructions as upgrading withing the same Corda version.
+To reuse an existing database, follow the same database instructions as upgrading within the same Corda version.

 Migrating from H2 database to other database vendor